NarekMkhoyan/Project_NM-DP/README.md

 ## To Do list

-1. styles/assets import | custom fonts (set to inbuild default font-family | apply from the class a custom one)
-2. Update to newer angular version
+1. Update to newer angular version
-3. Not compatible with Angular SSR
+2. Not compatible with Angular SSR